postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 Once Interceptor is running in Chrome, you can start a debug session, which is a time-bound session of traffic capture.
 You can start, pause, and stop an interceptor debug session, then later start another one.
 Each debug session is logged in the **History** tab, and displays the total session time, and all traffic captured.
 You can also send requests and responses to a collection, and save cookies to the Postman cookie jar.

-If you are using the Postman Chrome app, refer to [Using the Interceptor with Postman's Chrome app](#using-the-interceptor-with-postmans-chrome-app).

 ## Contents

 * [Installing Interceptor](#installing-interceptor)
 * [Using Interceptor](#using-interceptor)
     * [Syncing cookies](#syncing-cookies)
     * [Capturing requests](#capturing-requests)
 * [How it works](#how-it-works)
     * [Troubleshooting tips](#troubleshooting-tips)
 * [Security](#security)
     * [Adding a custom encryption key in the UI](#adding-a-custom-encryption-key-in-the-ui)
     * [Adding a custom encryption key with the pm API](#adding-a-custom-encryption-key-with-the-pm-api)
 * [Updating Interceptor](#updating-interceptor)
 * [Using Interceptor with Postman's Chrome app](#using-the-interceptor-with-postmans-chrome-app)

 ## Installing Interceptor

 To get started, you'll need to first install Postman Interceptor:

 1. [Download](https://go.pstmn.io/interceptor-download) Interceptor in the Chrome Web Store.
-If you already have the extension, ensure it is version v0.2.26 or later.<!--TODO: what version?
-It's currently 1.1.2-->
+If you already have the extension, ensure it is version v0.2.26 or later.

 1. In the Postman app, select the **Capture Requests** icon in the Postman footer.